 Waldron Country Club Golf Course

 Lovely nine-hole open course with paved cart trails.
 Visitors can play Tues.-Sun. for a nominal fee.
 There are tournaments April-Oct.
 City Lake Rd.

 A gateway into Arkansas Wine Country.
 Follow the Arkansas Wine Trail signs off I-40.
 Enjoy the Tasting Room where you can experience and purchase many Arkansas wines, as well as wines from all over the world.
 Information and brochures available from Arkansas wineries and other area attractions.
 The only liquor store open on Sunday on I-40 in Arkansas.

 Wiederkehr Wine Cellars

-The oldest winery in mid-America offers free tours and tastings of its award-winning vintages.
-Wiederkehr Weinkeller Restaurant, located in the oldest original 1880 underground wine cellars dug by Johann Andreas Wiederkehr, is on the National Register of Historic Places.
-Award-winning Swiss cuisine is offered.
-Imported gifts are available in the vintage 1880 gift shop.
-All are open seven days a week, year round.
-Located at 3324 Swiss Family Dr. Call 1-800-622-WINE or 479-468-WINE.
+One of the oldest wineries in mid-America offers free tours and tastings of its award-winning vintages.
+Wiederkehr Weinkeller Restaurant, located in the original 1880 underground wine cellars dug by Johann Andreas Wiederkehr, is on the National Register of Historic Places.
+Gift shop.
+All facilities open seven days a week, year-round.
+3324 Swiss Family Dr. 479-GOT-WINE.
+479-468-9463.